 B.S., University of Nebraska, Lincoln NE 2001

-M.S., Biomedical Engineering, Washington University, St. Louis MO 2004
+M.S., Biomedical Engineering, Washington University in St. Louis, St. Louis MO 2004

 International Bone and Mineral Society, Sun Valley Workshop: Musculoskeletal Biology, Alice L. Jee Memorial Young Investigator Award, 2014